 The second way to keep file sizes in check is to use a dedicated program to further compress your images after saving them.
 Applications—many of them free—exist for every operating system that allow you to process and compress images after they are created.

-Some of our favorites include ImageOptim, JPEGmini, TinyPNG, Compressor.io, Kraken, and Pied Piper.
+Some of our favorites include ImageOptim, JPEGmini, TinyPNG, Compressor.io, and Kraken.
 In most cases, you simply drag and drop—or upload—your images to the program and they compress them.
 Then, you can upload those optimized images to your ESP or server to include in your retina-ready campaigns.